MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 - **Configure the data containment policies** that come with the Microsoft 365 apps.
 These policies help prevent organization data from being shared with other apps and storage locations that aren't managed by IT.

   If some users only need access to corporate email and documents, which is common for personally owned devices, then you can require users to use Microsoft 365 apps with app protection policies.
 The devices don't have to be enrolled in Intune.
-You create policies that help secure the data in your apps.

   For more information and considerations, go to [Personal devices vs. Organization-owned devices](#personal-devices-vs-organization-owned-devices) (in this article).